Where to find further help and support for hidden challenges

 - Sometimes they will have psychology available via NDIS programs.

-- They might have strict entry criteria and can sometimes have long waiting times.
+- They might have strict entry criteria.
+They sometimes have long waiting times.

 - Fees and costs will vary, but often low-cost options are available.